Shrikant7191/Shrikant7191/README.md

 - 👋 Hi, I’m Shrikant
 - 👀 I’m interested in ...
 Web devlopment
-- 🌱 I’m currently learning ...CSS, java
+- 🌱 I’m currently learning ...CSS, java, python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...